Graduate School of Arts and Sciences

 Deposit and Publication of Dissertation

-No later than the dates specified for dissertation deposit in the current academic calendar for February, May and August degrees, the candidate must electronically deposit one copy of the finished dissertation in a state suitable for microfilm and digital scanning.
-The dissertation must have the signed approval of the dissertation supervisor and readers and must comply with the publishing guidelines outlined by the Graduate School of Arts and Sciences.
+No later than the dates specified for dissertation deposit in the current academic calendar for February, May and August degrees, the candidate must electronically deposit one copy of the finished dissertation in a state suitable for digital scanning.
+The dissertation must have the signed approval of the dissertation supervisor and readers and must comply with the publishing and formatting guidelines outlined by the Graduate School of Arts and Sciences, which may be different from department guidelines.
 Submission of the dissertation to, and acceptance by, the Graduate School constitutes the completion of degree requirements.

 Bibliographic citations and abstracts will be published in Dissertation Abstracts International, online, CD-ROM and microform.
 Bibliographic information concerning these documents will also be made available through the UMI Dissertation Abstracts Database and to a worldwide network of online information providers including OCLC and Dialog®.
 The Brandeis Libraries make dissertations available to students and scholars for research purposes.